 - The little things – grand gestures are nice, but they tend to be rare and far between.
 I find it’s the little things that makes us happy and keep our relationship fresh and yes – romantic.
 I still melt when my guy brings me roses just because, for no reason or occasion other than making me happy.
 He still loves it when I go out of my way on a busy day to make/bake something he loves to eat.
 He is happy when I text him a funny, loving message in the middle of the day.
 I love that due to my being the crazy music fanatic, when he knows there’s a new song I get excited about, he would sit and look for the chords and learn how to play it on the guitar just for me.
 You get the idea right?
 It’s the little things you end up cherishing; it’s the small things that make a marriage.

-Final 5 lessons in the next post.
-In the meantime tell me what are the lessons you learned n your relationship.
+Tell me what are the lessons you learned in your relationship.